phillmac/php-starlink-client/README.md

 ## 📝 License

-gRPC Protoset Converter is licensed under the MIT License.
+Starlink PHP Client is licensed under the MIT License.
 See LICENSE for more information.